Progressive Attention Networks for Visual Attribute Prediction: Progressive Attention Networks (PANs)

 \subsection{Training Progressive Attention Networks}

-Training a PAN is as simple as training a soft attention network~\citep{showAtt} because every operation within the network is differentiable.
-The entire network is trained end-to-end by the standard backpropagation minimizing the binary cross entropies of the object-specific visual attributes.
+Training a PAN is as simple as training a soft attention network~\cite{showAtt} because every operation within the network is differentiable.
+The entire network with both soft and hard attention is trained end-to-end by the standard backpropagation minimizing the cross entropy of the object-specific visual attributes.
 When we train it from a pretrained CNN, the CNN part should always be fine-tuned together since the intermediate attention maps may change the input distributions of their associated layers in the CNN.